Civil Rights Leader Benjamin Hooks Dead At 85

 We look back now at the life of long time civil rights leader Benjamin Hooks, who died yesterday.
 He became a leader of the NAACP in the late '70s as its membership was declining.
 And in 1993, Benjamin Hooks spoke to NPR just before returning to his hometown of Memphis for a retirement party.

-Mr. BENJAMIN HOOKS (Former Executive Director, NAACP): Im going home to a city that has a black mayor, federal judge.
-Im going to a city that has a black chief of police.
-And when I go to the Peabody Hotel for that dinner, it's a place where I couldnt go out at all, except as a cook or some kind of cleanup boy or a busboy.
+BENJAMIN HOOKS: I'm going home to a city that has a black mayor, federal judge.
+I'm going to a city that has a black chief of police.
+And when I go to the Peabody Hotel for that dinner, it's a place where I couldn't go out at all, except as a cook or some kind of cleanup boy or a busboy.
 If I went in otherwise, I'd been beaten to death.

 MONTAGNE: NPR's Juan Williams spoke about the role Benjamin Hooks played in the Civil Rights Movement.